|Nutritional Guidelines (per serving)|

-Japanese vegetable tempura is a popular vegetarian choice when eating at a Japanese restaurant, as most places will have a vegetable tempura on the menu.
-Tempura is deep-fried and battered vegetables.
-If you enjoy eating it at a restaurant, don't be intimidated.
-It's pretty simple to make at home.
-There are a few things you need to know in order to have your vegetable tempura turn out light, crispy, and perfect, just like the kind you get at Japanese restaurants.
+Vegetable tempura is a popular vegetarian choice when eating at a Japanese restaurant, and most places will feature it on the menu.
+If you enjoy deep-fried and battered vegetables, consider making them at home.
+Follow this simple recipe, and your vegetable tempura will turn out light and crispy, just like the kind you get at Japanese restaurants.